What is Evans Oaks

 One of the original farm houses in this area is the Evans house, which is directly behind our property.
 Just to the east of the property is Evans Valley, so we felt it fitting to call the project Evans Oaks.
 We intended all along to save the two oak groves on the property, which we did.

 An Intentional Co-Housing Community

 In 2013 a group of households came together for a potluck in Silverton, Oregon.
 Our purpose was to enjoy the great feast that we produced from our individual homes and to also talk about an idea that had surfaced for several of us; intentional community.
 That was the beginning of Evans Oaks.
-Since that time we have incorporated as an LLC, located and purchased a beautiful piece of land, and obtained preliminary approval from the City of Silverton for our project (including the necessary rezoning).
+Since that time we have incorporated as an LLC, located and purchased a beautiful piece of land, and obtained approval from the City of Silverton for our project (including the necessary rezoning), and started construction.

 Our meetings are lively and full of positive energy.
 We enjoy good food and conversations while we plan each step in the process of creating this new home for ourselves and a model of a different way to live for Silverton.

 We intend to begin building in 2019.
 Our plan is to obtain a construction financing loan from a local Silverton bank and then to convert to individual mortgages at the completion of construction.
 The project will be owned as condominiums with individual ownership of each home and shared ownership of all the common elements.